I need human help to enter verification code (office hours only)

 GESHER (Bridge)

 Jewish education doesn't end at B'nai Mitzvah; it's a lifelong journey!
-Our new Gesher program combines classroom learning and training, providing our 8/9 graders with teen-level curriculum about current events and mussar (Jewish ethics), as well as teacher-training and hands-on experience in the lower-grade classrooms to prepare them to be future teaching assistants with Team Madrichim.
+Gesher combines classroom learning and training, provides our 8th graders with teen-level curriculum about current events and mussar (Jewish ethics), and incorporates teacher-training and hands-on experience in the lower-grade classrooms to prepare them to be future teaching assistants with Team Madrichim.

 Sundays 9:30 a.m.–12:30 p.m.

-Gesher will prepare younger teens to become future members of Team Madrichim in a three-part program.
-On Sundays, they will immerse in their own learning, be offered classroom training and professional development, as well as gaining practical experience in the younger-grade classrooms.
+Gesher prepares younger teens to become future members of Team Madrichim in a three-part program.
+On Sundays, they immerse in their own learning, be offered classroom training and professional development, as well as gaining practical experience in the younger-grade classrooms.

 HAKAMAH (Foundation)

-While 10th–12th graders are working as teacher assistants in the classroom, they also need their own age-appropriate Jewish learning.
-Hakamah meets our high schoolers where they are: wrestling with the journey from childhood to adulthood, queestioning who they want to be in the larger Jewish world.
+While 9th–12th graders are working as teacher assistants in the classroom, they also need their own age-appropriate Jewish learning.
+Hakamah meets our high schoolers where they are: wrestling with the journey from childhood to adulthood, questioning who they want to be in the larger Jewish world.

 Tuesdays 7:00–8:30 p.m.
 IN PERSON!**

-** PLEASE NOTE: There will not be a Tuesday Zoom option for Hakamah participants.
+** PLEASE NOTE: There is no Tuesday Zoom option for Hakamah participants.

 TEAM MADRICHIM (Teaching Assistants)